SiliconLabs/bluetooth_applications/bluetooth_multicentral_multiperipheral_dual_topology/README.md

 ## Gecko SDK Suite version ##

-- GSDK v4.2.1
+- GSDK v4.4.0

 ## Hardware Required ##

 - [A Silicon Labs compatible-radio board.](https://www.silabs.com/development-tools/wireless/bluetooth)

+## Connections Required ##

+- Connect the Bluetooth Development Kits to the PC through a compatible-cable.
+For example, a micro USB cable for the BGM220 Bluetooth Module Explorer Kit.

 ## Setup ##

-To test this application, you can either create a project based on a example project or start with an "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-### Create a project based on a example project ###
+### Create a project based on an example project ###

-1. From the Launcher Home, add the your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "multi-central".

 2. Click **Create** button on the **Bluetooth - Multi-Central Multi-Peripheral Dual Topology** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![board](images/create_project.png)

 3. Build and flash this example to the board.

-### Start with an "Bluetooth - SoC Empty" project ###
+### Start with a "Bluetooth - SoC Empty" project ###

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing).
+2. Copy all attached files in the *inc* and *src* folders into the project root folder (overwriting existing).

 3. Import the GATT configuration: